-- (9) Sundays and Holidays.-For all time of duty, on Sundays or holidays, employees not engaged in a continuous process shall be paid at double rates, except in the case of employees effecting repairs to or renewals to plant or machinery-which it is necessary to effect on Sundays or holidays to enable work to be safely resumed on Monday or the earliest working day-in which case payment shall be made at the rate of time and a half.
+- (9) SUNDAYS AND HOLIDAYS.-For all time of duty, on Sundays or holidays, employees not engaged in a continuous process shal' be paid at double rates, except in the case of employees effecting repairs to or renewals to plant or machinery-which it is necessary to effect on Sundays or holidays to enable work to be safely resumed on Monday or the earliest working day-in which case payment shall be made at the rate of time and a half.
 This exception does not apply to work installing new machinery.
-Holidays mentioned in this Determination shall include New Year's Day, Australia Day (26th January), Good Friday, Easter Saturday, Easter Monday, King's Birthday, Eight Hours Day (21st April), Christmas Day, and Boxing Day: but if any other day be by Act of Parliament or Proclamation substituted for any of the above-named holidays, the special rate shall only be payable for work done on the day so substituted. - (10) PIECE-WORK .- The Board determines, under the provisions of section 150 of the Factories and Shops Act 1928 (No. 3677), (10) FIELE-WORK.-I.DE BOARD determines, under the provisions of section 150 of the Factories and Shops Act 1928 (No. 3677), that any employer may fix and pay piece-work prices to any person or persons or classes of persons employed at any work for which the Board has fixed the minimum wage, provided that any such employer shall base such piece-work prices on the earnings of an average worker working under like conditions, and such piece-work prices shall be fixed so that an average worker can earn not less than the wages that are fixed by the Board for such work.
+Holidays mentioned in this Determination shall include New Year's Day, Australia Day (26th January), Good Friday, Easter Saturday, Easter Monday, King's Birthday, Eight Houre Day (21st April), Christmas Day, and Boxing Day; but if any other day be by Act of Parliament or Proclamation substituted for any of the above-named holidays, the special rate shall only be payable for work done on the day so substituted. - (10) PIECE-WORK.-The Board determines, under the provisions of section 150 of the Factories and Shops Act 1928 (No. 3677) that any employer may fix and pay piece-work prices to any person or persons or classes of persons employed at any work for which the Board has fixed the minimum wage, provided that any such employer shall base such piece-work prices on the earnings of an average worker working under like conditions, and such piece-work prices shall be fixed so that an average worker can earn not less than the wages that are fixed by the Board for such work.